 1. Medefer has been set up by NHS Specialist Consultants to enhance and improve the NHS services.
-Medefer empowers GPs to easily gain Specialist Consultant support in your care.
+Medefer empowers GPs and hospitals to easily gain Specialist Consultant support in your care.
 This may mean that on many occasions, your GP can diagnose and treat you without you having to wait several weeks to see a consultant at the hospital.
 On the other hand, if a hospital is required, the Consultant may advise your GP to carry out some tests whilst you are waiting for your hospital appointment.
 This way, when you do visit the Consultant, you will receive the most appropriate treatment the first time, without further delays.

 2. Medefer is the custodian of personal information relating to your medical treatment and will only use your information in accordance with all applicable law and guidance.
 This Privacy Notice provides you with a detailed overview of how we will manage your data from the point at which it is gathered and onwards, and how that complies with the law.
 Medefer will use your personal information to provide you with care and treatment.

 3. In addition, you have a number of rights as a data subject.
 You can, for instance, seek access to your medical information, object to us using your information in particular ways, request rectification of any information which is inaccurate or deletion of information which is no longer required (subject to certain exceptions).
 This Privacy Notice also sets out your rights in respect of your personal information, and how to exercise them.

 4. This Privacy Notice sets out details of the information Medefer may collect from you and how that information may be used.
 Please take your time to read this Privacy Notice carefully.